stella3d/eth-atp/README.md

 This can be accomplished by constructing a correct, signed did document and posting it to https://plc.directory/:did

-PLC doesn't verify `alsoKnownAs` field on creation - we need to do the handle validation check in our frontend to ensure that users get valid handles.
+PLC doesn't verify `alsoKnownAs` field on creation - we need to do the handle validation check in our frontend to ensure that users get valid handles if they are bringing a `.eth` based domain, or another custom domain.

 2) use `did:web` with a `*.eth.limo`/`*.eth.xyz` domain.